The Stages of 802.1X Authentication

 Deep-Dive Into EAP-TLS Authentication Flow

-This image illustrates a step-by-step breakdown of the 802.1X EAP-TLS authentication mechanism.
+The visual representation presented depicts a comprehensive and sequential dissection of the 802.1X EAP-TLS authentication mechanism.

-- Public key infrastructure (PKI) certificates are provided to supplicants on the client side and public key infrastructure certificates are supplied to supplicants off-band on the server side.
+- Public key infrastructure (PKI) certificates are issued to clients on the client side, while PKI certificates are distributed to clients off-band on the server side.

 - As a first step in establishing a secure connection, both the supplicant and the authentication server exchange ‘Hello’ and then prepare their certificates for the authentication process.